EthanCai/programming-learning-notes/projects-part-4.md

 - [C++: Apache Mesos](http://mesos.apache.org/): Apache Mesos abstracts CPU, memory, storage, and other compute resources away from machines (physical or virtual), enabling fault-tolerant and elastic distributed systems to easily be built and run effectively.
 - [Scala: Marathon](https://mesosphere.github.io/marathon/): A cluster-wide init and control system for services in cgroups or Docker containers
-- [Scala: Chronos](http://mesos.github.io/chronos/): Chronos is Airbnb's replacement for cron.
-It is a distributed and fault-tolerant scheduler that runs on top of Apache Mesos that can be used for job orchestration.
-It supports custom Mesos executors as well as the default command executor.
-Thus by default, Chronos executes sh (on most systems bash) scripts.
 - [Go: hashicorp/Nomad](https://github.com/hashicorp/nomad): Nomad is a cluster manager, designed for both long lived services and short lived batch processing workloads.
 Developers use a declarative job specification to submit work, and Nomad ensures constraints are satisfied and resource utilization is optimized by efficient task packing

 ## OS Configuration Management